-The Seward Peninsula is the crossroads of the Asiatic-North American flyway, providing ample opportunity to spot more than 100 species of migratory birds.
-Hawks and eagles are also common.
-Brown bear, caribou, musk ox, moose, Arctic fox and wolverine also take up residence in the preserve.
-Along the coast, visitors can spot bearded, hair and ribbon seals, walrus and humpback, fin and bowhead whales.
+The Seward Peninsula is the crossroads of the Asiatic-North American flyway, providing ample opportunity to spot more than 100 species of migratory birds as well as hawks and eagles.
+Brown bear, caribou, musk ox, moose, Arctic fox, and wolverine also take up residence in the preserve.
+Along the coast, visitors can spot bearded, hair, and ribbon seals, walrus, and humpback, fin, and bowhead whales.

 Encompassing 2.7 million acres of tundra, mountains, lakes, and seashores, Bering Land Bridge National Preserve has a rich diversity of offerings for those wishing to experience the raw, wild nature of Alaska's far northwestern ecosystems.
 Its western boundary lies 42 miles from the Bering Strait and the fishing boundary between the United States and Russia.

 Only 70 miles from the Siberian mainland, the preserve ranges from the wet-tundra flatlands along the coast to the rolling, treeless uplands and the Bendeleben Mountains in the central section of the peninsula.
 In summertime, the tundra is vibrant with color and plant life, home to over 300 species of vascular plants, including wildflowers, berries, small trees, and shrubs.
 There are also several hundred more mosses, fungi, and lichens that survive year-round.